chadananda/ocean-site-content/output/centenary/america-has-entertained-many-native-and-foreign-teachers-religion-and-philosophy.md

 ---

-# AMERICA has entertained many native and foreign teachers of religion and philosophy
+# AMERICA has entertained many native and foreign teachers of religion and philosophy {.title}

 American Journal & the SFO & LA Examiner
 April 1, 1912
 San Francisco
+{.noid}